Optimal Times To Drink Protein Shakes for Maximum Weight Loss Impact

 It’s not critical to drink protein shortly after you workout to gain muscle, but consuming protein every few hours is best and post workout protein shakes can help spike insulin levels as well (we’ll explain why this is beneficial below).

-When to Drink Protein Shakes for Muscle Gain?
+When To Drink Protein Shakes for Muscle Gain?

 Even if your main goal is dropping pounds, it’s important to stack on muscle along the way because…